Appu26j/CWT/README.md

 # CWT
-CWT, an OpenGL GUI made to look like Windows' native GUI.
+CWT, an OpenGL GUI made to look like Windows 10's GUI.

 Example code: